 - Has anticancer effect (Shabana Shabbeer et al, Cancer Biol Ther., 2009 ; Kholoud K Khoja et al , Asian Pac J Cancer Prev., 2011)

-Fenugreek supplements contain many active ingredients including Apigenin, Dioscin, Folic Acid, and Retinol at different concentration levels.
-The molecular pathways which are regulated by Fenugreek include MAPK Signaling, Cell Cycle, Stem Cell Signaling, JAK-STAT Signaling and RUNX Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Fenugreek supplements contain many active ingredients including Vitamin B3, Linoleic Acid, Palmitic Acid, Beta-sitosterol and L-phenylalanine at different concentration levels.
+The molecular pathways which are regulated by Fenugreek include Hedgehog Signaling, RAS-RAF Signaling, G-protein-coupled Receptor Signaling and MYC Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Fenugreek individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Fenugreek for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Fenugreek use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Fenugreek over other nutritional supplements – do consider all these factors.

-1. Will Fenugreek Supplements benefit Cancer Patients with Pineoblastoma undergoing Carboplatin treatment?
+1. Will Fenugreek Supplements benefit Primary Urethral Squamous Cell Carcinoma patients undergoing Radiation treatment?

-Pineoblastoma is characterized and driven by specific genetic mutations like ATR and ATM leading to biochemical pathway changes in MAPK Signaling, RUNX Signaling, PI3K-AKT-MTOR Signaling, DNA Repair and EPHRIN Signaling.
-A cancer treatment like Carboplatin works through a specific pathway mechanism of action.
+Primary Urethral Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like BLM, BRCA1 and CTCF leading to biochemical pathway changes in RAS-RAF Signaling, Androgen Signaling and DNA Repair.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Fenugreek supplement should be avoided for Pineoblastoma along with Carboplatin treatment.
-Fenugreek supplement impacts pathways/processes like DNA Repair and RUNX Signaling which either promote drivers of the Pineoblastoma and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Fenugreek supplement should not be taken for Primary Urethral Squamous Cell Carcinoma along with treatment Radiation.
+Fenugreek supplement impacts the biochemical pathway called RAS-RAF Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Fenugreek Supplements benefit Cancer Patients with Primary Central Nervous System Lymphoma (PCNSL) undergoing Epirubicin Treatment?
+2. Will Fenugreek Supplements benefit Primary Infiltrating Lobular Carcinoma Patients undergoing Radiation Treatment?

-Primary Central Nervous System Lymphoma (PCNSL) is characterized and driven by specific genetic mutations like MYD88 and CD79B leading to biochemical pathway changes in Cell Cycle, NFKB Signaling, Apoptosis, B Cell Receptor Signaling and RAS-RAF Signaling.
-A cancer treatment like Epirubicin works through specific pathway mechanisms.
+Primary Infiltrating Lobular Carcinoma is characterized and driven by specific genetic mutations like ABCA8, PDE6C and RUBCN leading to biochemical pathway changes in Hedgehog Signaling.
+A cancer treatment like Radiation works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Fenugreek supplement should be considered for Primary Central Nervous System Lymphoma (PCNSL) along with treatment Epirubicin.
-Fenugreek supplement impacts pathways/processes like Cell Cycle and NFKB Signaling which either obstruct drivers of the Primary Central Nervous System Lymphoma (PCNSL) and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Fenugreek supplements should be considered for Primary Infiltrating Lobular Carcinoma along with the treatment Radiation.
+Fenugreek supplement impacts pathways/processes like Hedgehog Signaling which either obstruct drivers of Primary Infiltrating Lobular Carcinoma and/or improve Radiation treatment effect.